-- They listen to music no one has ever heard of, and if you mention that you heard that bands song on the radio they will stop listening to that band and talk shit to you for listening to it.
+- They listen to music no one has ever heard of, and if you mention that you heard one song from that obscure band on the radio they will stop listening to that band and talk shit to you for listening to it.

 - They are very concerned about their appearance and style although will act like they are not.

-- They wear oversized framed glasses (think Ira Glass) and in some cases wear those glasses even though they don't need them.
+- They wear oversized framed glasses (think Ira Glass) and sometimes wear those glasses even though they don’t need them.

 - Men will often wear t-shirts with ironic sayings or images on them with a blazer or sweater over it.

-- Generally hipsters are in college or have recently graduation with a college degrees.
+- Hipsters are in college or have recently graduated with a college degree.
 They grew up in the suburbs, which is why they live within the city and pretend they have no money.
-Even though their parents paid for college and they will end up working for a startup corporation themselves, which will be bought-out by a real corporation eventually.
+Even though their parents paid for college and they will end up working for a startup corporation themselves, which will at some point be bought-out by a real corporation, eventually.

 - They reject corporate America even though they all own Apple Computers and have iPhones.

-- If they own a car it will usually be a hybrid of some kind.
-But, generally they don't have cars while living in the city.
+- If they own a car, it will usually be a hybrid or electric.
+Usually, however, they don’t have cars while living in the city.
 Hipsters prefer to ride bicycles or mass transit as it helps contribute to their feelings of being better than everyone else.